huggingface/diffusers/docs/source/en/using-diffusers/textual_inversion_inference.md

          [ 0.0475, -0.0508, -0.0145,  ...,  0.0070, -0.0089, -0.0163]],
 ```

-As we can see we have indeed two tensors one for "clip-g" and one for "clip-l".
+As we can see we have indeed two tensors, one for `"clip-g"` and one for `"clip-l"`.
 `"clip-g"` corresponds to the bigger text encoder in Stable Diffusion XL and refers to
 `pipe.text_encoder_2` whereas `"clip-l"` refers to `pipe.text_encoder`.